andreusjh99/andreusjh99.github.io/_posts/2021-09-22-automatic-speech-recognition.md

 5. (For MFCCs,) **Discrete Cosine Transform** is applied to the filter banks to decorrelate the filterbank coefficients.
 The higher coefficients are discarded as they typically represent noise in the original signal.
 The result is the **MFCCs** for every frame.

+For more details into each step, you could check out this <a href="https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html" target="_blank">link</a> for more info.

-The extra step (step 5) for computing the MFCCs are motivated by the need to decorrelate the coefficients for some machine learning algorithms such as the Gaussian Mixture Models - Hidden Markov Models (GMM-HMM) typically used in traditional ASR systems.
+The extra step (step 5) for computing the MFCCs are motivated by the need to decorrelate the Mel filterbank coefficients for some machine learning algorithms such as the Gaussian Mixture Models - Hidden Markov Models (GMM-HMM) typically used in **traditional ASR systems**.

-**Deep neural networks** typically used in end-to-end ASR, on the other hand, are less susceptible to highly correlated input.
+**Deep neural networks** typically used in **end-to-end ASR**, on the other hand, are less susceptible to highly correlated input.
 Mel filter bank coefficients are therefore suitable for these networks and for end-to-end ASR.

 ## Outputs

 The output of an ASR system is text.
-How do we represent text?
+There are a few ways to represent text:
+- phonemes
+- words and subwords

-### Phonemes
+### Phonemes {#phonemes}

 Traditional ASR systems are typically phonetic-based.
 Therefore, the output text sequences for these systems are represented in the form of **phonemes**.